Lexicon

 AORIGINAL

-The interface between proposal and verified claim: typed success or typed failure, with no third option.
+Typed success or typed failure, with no third option.
 A certification contract takes a proposed claim and returns either a witnessed assertion (the claim has been verified, here is the evidence) or a structured refusal (the claim could not be verified, here is why).
-The contract is the architect-grade interface: downstream consumers know exactly what they are receiving and what confidence level attaches.
+Downstream consumers know exactly what they are receiving and what confidence level attaches.
 Systems that return 'maybe' or 'approximately' without typing the uncertainty violate the certification contract.

 Civic Asymmetry